Foundation 3.01

 Relationships: Jack Abbot/Michael "Robby" Robinavitch

-Characters: Jack Abbot (The Pitt), Michael "Robby" Robinavitch, Emery Walsh
+Characters: Jack Abbot (The Pitt), Michael "Robby" Robinavitch, Jake (The Pitt)

 Summary: